JasperFx/jasper/documentation/documentation/messaging/publishing/invoke.md

 The `Invoke()` method will **not** apply any error policies to retry the message if it fails and you will see exceptions bubble up on failures.
 This mechanism will process <[linkto:documentation/messaging/handling/cascading]> if the message succeeds.

-As an alternative, you can enqueue a message to a local queue to be handled later by the currently running node with `IServiceBus.Enqueue()`:
+As an alternative, you can enqueue a message to a local queue to be handled later by the currently running node with `IMessageContext.Enqueue()`:

 <[sample:IServiceBus.Enqueue]>